lafisrap-legacy/hugo-vitality-theme/README.md

 ### Select the content sections

 In the file [`themes/hugo-vitality-theme/layouts/index.html`](//github.com/hugo-startbootstrap-themes/hugo-vitality-theme/tree/master/layouts/index.html) you find the content structure of your new website.
 It is organised in partials in the partials folder.
 In the index.html file you find all the content sections for every flavour, one line each.
 Feel free to change order, add and remove lines there.
 The corresponding data you find in the `themes/hugo-vitality-theme/data` folder.
 There is a .yaml file for every content section.
 If you need to change the layout itself or add content, you can do it by changing the .html file in `themes/hugo-vitality-theme/layouts/partials/[your flavour]` folder.
-On content section is different: work.
+One content section is different: work.

 ### The Work section